Spring is Coming

 Arch support is critical for anyone, but it’s especially important when you have bunions.
 Proper support helps distribute your body weight evenly across your entire foot.
 Without it, too much pressure can fall on the ball of your foot, which is exactly where the bunion is located.
 Good arch support aligns your foot into its proper position, which can help prevent the bunion from worsening.
 Aetrex builds premium arch support directly into every pair of shoes to ensure your feet get the foundational stability they need to function correctly and feel their best.

-Stick to a Low Heel
+Why a Low Heel Matters

 High heels are a major contributor to bunion pain because they force your body weight forward onto the front of your foot, placing immense pressure on the big toe joint.
 When shopping for walking shoes, stick to a low heel—less than an inch is ideal.
 A flatter shoe helps maintain a more natural foot position and promotes balanced weight distribution.
 If you opt for a completely flat shoe, just make sure it still has excellent arch support, as some flats can be just as unsupportive as high heels.

-The Best Walking Shoes to Help with Bunion Pain
+Walking Shoes That Actually Help Bunion Pain

 Finding the right walking shoe when you have bunions can feel like a quest, but the right pair can make a world of difference.
 The goal is to find a shoe that gives your bunion space while supporting the rest of your foot.
 A wider toe box, soft materials, and excellent arch support are non-negotiables.
 When your foot is properly aligned and cushioned, it takes the pressure off that sensitive joint, allowing you to walk more comfortably.
 We’ve rounded up some of the best walking shoes that check all the right boxes for bunion relief.